-Over the last 100 years, the United States stock market has gone up and has stayed up:
+Over the last 100 years, the United States stock market has trended upward and has stayed up:

 I’m going to make the joke again… is that the chart of Bitcoin?

-The United States has had the world’s number 1 economy for the last 50 years, so yes, the growth of the general stock market should be up and to the right.
+The United States has had the world’s number one economy for the last 50 years, so yes, the economic growth of the general stock market should be up and to the right.

-To say “the stock market always goes up”, is to make this mistake.
+To say “the stock market always trends up”, is to make this mistake.

 These cannot be ignored as money is a claim on energy, and debt is a future claim on energy.

-Again, it’s an systemic issue rather than a financial issue.
+Again, it’s a systemic issue rather than a financial issue.
 The economy is a subset of the environment (the Earth), not the other way around.

 An Example of Growth Gone Wrong: Cancer